elihunter173/website/content/notes/ncsu/1f/csc116/index.md

 * `man COMMAND`: Show the manual entry for that command.
 * Absolute Path: begins at root, starts with `/`
-* Relative Path: begins at current directory, doesn’t start with anything.
+* Relative Path: begins at current directory, doesn't start with anything.
 * `\`: Escape character, allows for special characters to be encoded.
 * `-`: Single character / short flag.
 * `--`: Multiple character / long flag.